harvard-lil/perma/README.md

     $ ls lib
     __init__.py phantomjs rasterize.js

+### Wget

+We use [GNU Wget](http://www.gnu.org/software/wget/) to download the source -- the markup, CSS, JS, images, and other assets.
+We've tested with version 1.12.
+If you're on a mac, something like this should get you close:

+    # port install wget

 ### Create your tables and fire up Django

 You should have the pieces in place.
 Let's create the tables in your database: